Learn More about Simone

-In 2010 Simone decided to move to Guatemala where he spent some time at Fedecocagua, the third biggest coffee exporting company in the country.
+In 2010 he decided to move to Guatemala where he spent some time at Fedecocagua, the third biggest coffee exporting company in the country.
 While in South America he also judged the National Barista Competition in Guatemala and In El Salvador.

 Simone moved back to the UK in 2012 and after working for a while as a barista trainer for different companies, decided to open his first coffee shop with Roberto.

 One of the reasons why Simone became passionate about coffee is that it is a product that comes from the earth and he still finds really fascinating how different cultures around the world can grow it, process it and drink it in different ways.